Filing Small Business Taxes on Schedule C

 How the TCJA Affects Your Schedule C

-The 2017 Tax Cuts and Jobs Act (also knowns as TCJA, or the "Trump Tax Cuts") means some changes in the way you work on your Schedule C, beginning with the 2018 tax year.
-There are many limitations and restrictions on these changes, so it's a good idea to discuss them with your tax professional.
-Briefly, these are some of the major changes:
+The 2017 Tax Cuts and Jobs Act (also knowns as TCJA, or the "Trump Tax Cuts") means some changes in the way you work on your Schedule C and the deductions you can take, beginning with the 2018 tax year.

 - You may be able to deduct more of the expense of buying equipment and business vehicles in the first year you own and use these assets.